KieranM279/SymphonyHub/README.md

 diary_dataframe = getData('filename.xlsx')
 # Reorganise dataframe into a dictionary
 symptom_dict = reorgData(diary_dataframe)
+# Generates final dataset and highlights participant symptom diaries that have not been entered
+final_dict, chase_up = collateData()
 ```
 #### Methods
 ###### Step 1 - Import the list of Symptom names